arabcoders/watchstate/FAQ.md

 Plex global webhook API key is: [random_string]
 ```

-The reason is due to the way plex handle webhooks, And to know which webhook request belong to which backend we have to
+The reason is due to the way plex handle webhooks, And to know which webhook request belong to which backend we have to identify the backends.
-identify the backends, The unify command will do the necessary adjustments to handle multiple plex servers setup. for
+The unify command will do the necessary adjustments to handle multiple plex servers setup. for more information run.
-more
-information run.

 ```bash
 $ docker exec -ti watchstate console help config:unify
 ```

 > [!IMPORTANT]
-> If you share your plex server with other users, i,e. `Home/managed users`, you have to enable match user id, otherwise
+> If you share your plex server with other users, i,e. `Home/managed users`, you have to enable match user id, otherwise their play state
-> their play state will end up changing your play state.
+> will end up changing your play state.
 Plex will still send their events.
-But with match user id they
-> will be ignored.
+But with match user id they will be ignored.

 -----